BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 The "Projects" page includes:

 - "Search” field: Allows the user to search by project name.
+Entering text displays results on-the-fly in a pop-up window.
+When no results matching the entered query found the "No projects found matching your search criteria.
+Please try different keywords." message is shown.
 - “Create New” button: When clicked, the “Create Project Modal” is opened.
 - “Projects” list: Displays a list of projects, each containing:

   - Project name.
   - Last commit relative date (e.g., "15 minutes ago").
   - Activity graph: When clicked, it redirects the user to the "Analytics" page with the "Project" field preselected.
   - "Options" icon: When clicked, a menu with the "Edit" and “Delete” options is shown.
 When the “Edit” option is clicked, the “Update Project Modal” is opened.
-When the “Delete” option is clicked, a confirmation modal is opened before deleting the group.
+When the “Delete” option is clicked, a confirmation modal is opened before deleting the project.
+Deleting a project requires admin rights or "Manage User Access" global permissions

   When an item is clicked, the user is redirected to the specific “Project” page.